-We encourage you to submit an electronic application, using our online application system.
-You may submit a hard copy application to the Office of Graduate Admission, if you prefer; all application forms are available on our website.
-All other application materials, such as transcripts, should be sent to the Office of Graduate Admission.
+All students must submit an electronic application using our online application system.
+Transcripts and other hard-copy application materials should be sent to the Office of Graduate Admission.
 See Admission Requirements for further details about the components of a completed application.

 What are the admissions criteria?

-We consider a number of factors in making admission decisions, including the quality of the personal statement, previous course work from undergraduate and graduate programs, and letters of reference.
-We also interview every applicant, either in person or by phone.
+We consider a number of factors in making admission decisions, including the quality of the personal statement, previous course work from undergraduate and graduate programs, and letters of recommendation.
+We also interview most applicants, either in person or by phone.
 Faculty take all of these components into consideration when making a determination that an applicant is both academically prepared for graduate-level course work at Mills and personally prepared for the professional role to which they aspire.

 When do I have to complete the CBEST and CSET?

-If you are applying to a teaching credential program, which requires 40 hours in a classroom setting, or to the Child Life Program, which requires 100 hours in a hospital setting working under a child life specialist, these verification forms must be submitted before enrollment in August.
+If you are applying to a teaching credential program, which requires a minimum of 40 hours experience in a classroom setting, a verification form must be submitted before enrollment in August.
 If you haven’t fulfilled this requirement by the time you apply, the application review process will not be held up as long as all other application materials have been submitted.
 However, faculty reviewers do prefer to see these materials as part of the application, so it is important to complete these requirements as soon as possible.
 See Individual Program Requirements for further details.

 Who should write my letters of recommendation?

 We suggest that you provide at least one recommendation from an academic source (someone who knows you as a student in an academic course), and at least one from a practitioner (someone who knows you in a school, organization, or professional context).
 You may want to provide your recommenders with a resume, a draft of your statement of purpose, other writing samples, and any other information that is relevant to your application.